 - Use of oxygenated fuels each winter from September 30 to March 31, since 1990 in Pima County

 Top of Page

 Ozone is an invisible gas that occurs naturally in the upper atmosphere (about nine to 13 miles above the earth’s surface), and protects life on earth by filtering out harmful ultraviolet radiation.
 Ozone at ground level, however, is a harmful pollutant.
-It is a major component of smog and is the result of complex chemical reactions involving chemical reaction and sunlight.
-Oxides of nitrogen (NOx) and volatile organics (VOC) (known as precursors to ozone formation) originate from many different sources.
-Typical urban area sources are emissions from on-road vehicles and off-road mobile sources, such as construction vehicles, planes and trains, and power plants and factories.
+It is a major component of smog and is the result of complex chemical reactions involving precursor chemicals and sunlight.
+Oxides of nitrogen (NOx) and volatile organics (VOC) (known as precursors to ozone formation) come from many different sources.
+Typical urban area sources are emissions from on-road and off-road vehicles (such as bulldozers, planes and trains), and power plants and factories.

 Ozone is a severe irritant to the respiratory system and can cause shortness of breath, coughing, wheezing and stinging eyes.
 It can damage lung tissue and make people more susceptible to respiratory infections.
 Ozone is especially harmful to children, the elderly, and those with impaired health.

 In 2015, the EPA revised the primary and secondary ozone standards to 0.070 ppm.
 The previous standard was 0.075 ppm.
 Currently, Pima County is in attainment for the 2015 ozone standards.
 Current ozone monitoring levels are reaching 99 percent of the EPA's health standard.